abritinthebay/journal/README.md

 	app.listen(3000);
 ```

 The [default settings](config/config.js) can be easily overridden but Journal will assume Express and MongoDB are the technologies you'll be using if you don't change them.
-Express and Mongo are currently the only supported technologies but support is planned for more via *adapters*.
+Express is currently the only supported web server but support can be added for more via *adapters*.

 ## Databases

-Journal uses [Caminte](https://github.com/biggora/caminte) behind the scenes for talking to databases.
-A complete and up-to-date list is available at that project but as of this writing this means Journal supports:
+Journal is largely database independent as it uses [Caminte](https://github.com/biggora/caminte) behind the scenes for talking for communication.

+A complete and up-to-date list of supported databases is available at that project but as of this writing this means Journal supports:
-> mongodb, mysql, sqlite3, redis, couchdb, postgres, riak, mongoose, neo4j, firebird, nano
+> mongodb, mysql, redis, couchdb, postgres, sqlite3, riak, mongoose, neo4j, firebird, nano

 ## Adapters